 ON THIS PAGE: You will learn about the different ways doctors may treat this type of cancer.
 To see other pages, use the menu on the side of your screen.

-This section outlines treatments that are the standard of care (the best proven treatments available) for CUP.
+This section outlines treatments that are the standard of care (the best known treatments available) for CUP.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+For more information, see the About Clinical Trials and Latest Research sections.